Apheresis (linguistics): Informal speech

-Synchronic apheresis is more likely to occur in informal speech than in careful speech: 'scuse me vs. excuse me, How 'bout that? and How about that?
+Synchronic apheresis is more likely to occur in informal speech than in careful speech: 'scuse me vs. excuse me, and How 'bout that? vs. How about that?
 It typically supplies the input enabling acceptance of apheresized forms historically, such as especially > specially.
 The result may be doublets, such as especially and specially, or the pre-apheresis form may fail to survive (Old French eschars > English scarce).
 An intermediate status is common in which both forms continue to exist but lose their transparent semantic relationship: abate 'decrease, moderate', with bate now confined to the locution with bated breath 'with breath held back'.